-Through Jack Talks, Jack Chapters, and Jack Summits young leaders identify and dismantle barriers to positive mental health in their communities.
-Jack.org is working towards a Canada where all young people understand how to take care of their own mental health and look out for each other.
+Jack.org is Canada's only charity training and empowering young leaders to revolutionize mental health in every province and territory.
+Through Do Something, Jack Talks, Jack Chapters, and Jack Summits, young leaders identify and dismantle barriers to positive mental health in their communities.
+And through ambitious innovations in youth mental health like Be There, we give people the mental health resources they need to educate themselves.
+We're working towards a Canada where all young people understand how to take care of their own mental health and look out for each other.
 A Canada without shame, and where all those who need support, get the help they deserve.
-With thousands of young leaders across every province and territory in Canada, we’re only just getting started.
+Our movement is powered by tens of thousands of advocates and allies across every province and territory of Canada.
+And we're just getting started.

 Jack Talks - Professionally trained and certified youth speakers using the power of personal stories to inspire, engage, educate, and equip young people to take care of themselves and their peers and take action in their local communities.